 Are you a licensed secondary English or language arts teacher seeking advanced training and professional development?
 Would you like to pursue more advanced understandings of writing and literature?
-Welcome to the Literacy, Language and Culturally Responsive Teaching program at CU Denver.
+Welcome to the Responsive Literacy Education program at CU Denver.
 Our nationally recognized and accredited program will prepare you to work with diverse adolescents as they develop an appreciation for literature and composition.

 Our faculty are top-notch.
 They help you to improve your practice and put you in touch with the latest theories and innovative teaching strategies.
-We stress the importance of recognizing a variety of literacies - home, school, community, and mainstream - in both first and second languages, and the meaningful use of literacy and language to improve students' quality of life.
+We stress the importance of recognizing a variety of literacies - home, school, community, and mainstream - in both first and second languages, and the meaningful use of literacy and language to improve students' engagement in learning and quality of life.

 For more information, select from the above tabs and/or contact firstname.lastname@example.org or 303-315-6300.